Complain effectively about a solicitor

 If still dissatisfied, you can escalate your complaint to an independent adjudicator.
 They review the case afresh, providing an additional layer of scrutiny.

 Next, consider the solicitor's experience and track record.
-It's beneficial to research their professional history.
+Research their professional history.
 This can include looking into any notable cases they've handled or any special recognition they've received in their field.

 Client testimonials and reviews can also provide insight into a solicitor's effectiveness and client service.
 Positive feedback from previous clients can be a strong indicator of a solicitor's capabilities.